 Weight-loss treatments and obesity surgeries and procedures are designed to reduce illness and death caused by obesity.
 However, such procedures require dedication and determination to maintain permanent lifestyle changes.
 After surgery, patients who follow instructions may enjoy as much as a 60% weight loss, improving health problems as an added benefit.

-Now much does bariatric surgery cost?
+How much does bariatric surgery cost?

 Before you plan a bariatric treatment abroad, discuss your alternatives fully with a specialist.
 Also, make sure you understand what you can reasonably expect as an outcome of a successful surgery.
-You need to consider the practicalities of dealing with a long flight, both as an overweight person flying out and following surgery flying back.
+You need to consider the practicalities of dealing with a long flight, both as an overweight person flying out and the following surgery flying back.
 You also need to consider how easy it will be to return for further treatment, such as gastric band removal or adjustment.

 Thanks to a flourishing economy and growing medical system, Asia has transformed itself into a viable medical tourism destination.
 Having your operation carried out in Asia may be cheaper than going privately in your country.
-The best Asian treatment centres attract clients from across the globe, including Americans and Europeans, making them some of the most popular obesity surgery destinations in the world.
-In India, Thailand and South Korea the gastric bypass surgery can cost as little as $6,000.
-In Asia, prices for duodenal switch surgery range from $10,000 to $18,000, lap band surgery - $6,500 to $11,000, sleeve gastrectormy – $5,700 to $8,500.
+The best Asian treatment centers attract clients from across the globe, including Americans and Europeans, making them some of the most popular obesity surgery destinations in the world.
+In India, Thailand, and South Korea the gastric bypass surgery can cost as little as $6,000.
+In Asia, prices for duodenal switch surgery range from $10,000 to $18,000, lap band surgery - $6,500 to $11,000, sleeve gastrectomy – $5,700 to $8,500.

 According to the National Institutes of Health, bariatric surgeries in the US cost, on average, between $17,000 and $35,000.
 In Mexico, these same surgeries cost between $5,500 to $12,500.
 Average costs for sleeve gastrectomy range from $10,000 to $20,000 in the United States.
 If that sounds too high consider having the surgery in Mexico, for prices starting from $4,400.
-Gastric bypass surgery is one of the most popular of bariatric surgeries, and its costs range from $15,500 to $30,000 in the United States, while in Mexico prices start from $5,900.
+Gastric bypass surgery is one of the most popular bariatric surgeries, and its costs range from $15,500 to $30,000 in the United States, while in Mexico prices start from $5,900.
 Duodenal switch surgery costs on average $25,000 in the United States, while in Tijuana, Mexico, prices start from $6,500.
-For adjustable gastric banding, or lap band, prices range from $17,000 to $30,000 in the United States, while in Mexico they start at $5,600.
+For adjustable gastric banding or lap band, prices range from $17,000 to $30,000 in the United States, while in Mexico they start at $5,600.

 Now that you have a better understanding of bariatric surgery, take the time to weigh all your options.
 This is a major procedure and it requires a well thought out decision.
 We always recommend finding the best clinics and surgeons for bariatric surgery.